BENJAMIN HOWARD BAKER

 The international debut came in May 1921 and was part of his country’s end-of-season tour.
 Playing Belgium in Brussels, he kept a clean sheet as goals from Charles Buchan and Harry Chambers guided England to a 2-0 win.

-In 1921 he left Liverpool for London, and joined Chelsea.
-He became the first-choice number one at Stamford Bridge making 92 appearances in five years and also proved very popular with the West London fans.
+In 1921 he left Liverpool for London for business reasons and joined Chelsea.
+He quickly became the first-choice number one at Stamford Bridge making 92 appearances in five years and he also proved very popular with the West London fans.

 On international duty

-It was Hagan who set up Graham Doggart, a future chairman of the Football Association in 1963, to score the only goal of the game after 15 minutes as the amateurs ousted the pros.
+It was Hagan who set up Graham Doggart, a future chairman of the Football Association, to score the only goal of the game after 15 minutes as the amateurs ousted the pros.
 Corinthian went on to find the 2nd round a step too far and were soundly beaten by West Bromwich Albion

 Alongside those two caps for the England professional team (although he was an amateur) he also made 10 appearances for the Amateur side.